Unit 3: Advanced Topics & Disease Prevention¶

 Health anxiety that significantly impacts quality of life may warrant referral to a mental health professional.
 If a client is:

-- Experiencing panic or severe distress around the topic
+- Avoiding activities due to cancer fears, or experiencing panic or severe distress when the topic comes up

 ...gently suggest they discuss these feelings with a counselor or therapist.

-Supporting clients with family history
+Supporting clients with family history¶

 Clients with strong family histories of cancer need: